-Safety Policy Can Greatly Help Effective Safety Culture
+Safety Policy Greatly Affects Safety Culture and Safety Performance

-- Policy can be used as a training requirement (Safety Promotion);
+- Safety Policy elements should be included as an SMS training requirement (Safety Promotion component);

-- Policy is an essential component in Safety Risk Management activities (i.e., System Description).
+- Safety Policy defines the scope of the aviation SMS, which becomes essential in Safety Risk Management activities (i.e., System Description and hazard identification).

-The Safety Policy pillar is about building a skeleton framework for your SMS program in terms of:
+The Safety Policy pillar is about building a skeleton framework for your SMS implementation in terms of:

 - Setting expectations;